deadc0de6/dotdrop/README.md

 ## Use transformations

-Transformation actions are used to transform a dotfile before it is installed.
-They work like [actions](#use-actions) but are executed before the dotfile is installed to transform the source.
+Transformations are used to transform a dotfile before it is installed.
+These are executed before the dotfile is installed to transform the source.

 Transformation commands have two arguments: